Medical expert of the article

 - 4th - recovery 3 weeks after therapy.

-How long can I drink?
+How long before you can drink?

 Lethal dose